ajruckman/easyDream/README.md

 ### [Commands](#commands)

-- `/imagine (description)` - create an image from a description (the "prompt").
+- `/imagine (description)` - create an image from a description.
 For example: `/imagine idea:ethereal orange waterfall`
 - `/envision image:(image link) idea:(description)` - morph an image to make it look like the description.
 - `/meld start:(image link #1) end:(image link #2)` - meld some parts of the image in `link #2` into `#link 1`.